Vegetarian Friendly Factor –

 The exponential rise of vegetarianism and veganism in the last few years has spawned a vast array of eating hubs catering to them like never before.
 For the vegetarians/vegans who love to experiment with food and cuisines, this is a welcome treat.
 As part of my exploratory journey, I chanced upon The Boneless Kitchen – Singapore’s first meatless Korean restaurant.
 Yes, I did stop to read the tagline more than once to make sure I wasn’t dreaming.
 I have always had the perception that Korean food is very heavy on meat, so a meat-free option seemed utopian.
 Hence, I set out to discover this little wonder on a rainy Sunday.

 Situated in the industrial area of Tai Seng and a stone’s throw away from the MRT, The Boneless Kitchen is situated at level 1 of The Commerze@Irving.
 The seating is simple and functional – you can choose to sit on the tatami mats or the regular seating area.
 I got talking to Rose who co-owns the place along with another vegetarian friend, and who did, in fact, incept Boneless Kitchen.
 It is impressive to know that 90% of their menu is suitable for vegans, still, if you’re vegan it would be wiser to make sure you check with the staff while placing your order.
 They make their kimchi and gochujang (red chilli paste) in-house, assuring it’s 100% vegetarian.
+The restaurant also finds place in our list of the Best Vegetarian Restaurants and Vegan Restaurants in Singapore.

 Starting Out at The Boneless Kitchen